 Good job no jerk would dig it up now for minor comic effect, huh?

-.
-It was set in the mind of a ten year old boy called Tyler, escaping into a dreamworld that was actually a pretty dark and moody city by shareware standards, to face a villain called Christian who haunts his nightmares.
-It had a certain charm to it, though the puzzles quickly started making full use out of the dream setting to be 'Whatever!' affairs or just plain odd.
-Like this description of vaseline stolen from a mechanic - I quote:
+Dare to Dream was set in the mind of a 10-year-old boy called Tyler, escaping into a dreamworld city that was actually pretty dark and moody by shareware standards, to face a villain called Christian who haunts his nightmares.
+It had a certain charm to it, though the puzzles quickly started making full use out of the dream setting to be "Whatever!" affairs or just plain odd.
+Like this description of Vaseline stolen from a mechanic:

 "You 'borrowed' this industrial size jar of petrolium jelly from Bouf's back room.
 He claimed it was for auto repair, but you wonder otherwise..."